saylesss88/nix-book/src/nix/kvm.md

 **Best Practices for Minimizing VM Device Exposure**

-> Much of the Host hardening is taken care of by secureblue with the ujust
-> command.

 Take a VM snapshot right after a fresh install.
 This snapshot acts as a clean restore point.
 Many people safely test malware or potentially dangerous software by running it within the VM, then reverting to the snapshot afterward to wipe